9 Ways to Fix App Switcher Not Working in iOS 26 on iPhone/iPad

 • Simply, press the volume up button.
 After that, press and let go of the volume down button.

-• Then after, hold down the power button until you see the Apple logo on the screen.
+• Then, hold down the power button until you see the Apple logo on the screen.

 5. Update All Apps